tim-cpb/US-Frontend-Candidate-Lab/README.md

 # Setup

 1. Fork this repo and clone to your computer
-2. Setup the project in your prefered IDE
+2. Setup the project in your preferred IDE
 3. View index.html in the browser (/www)
 4. Open the psd file in /psd (/psd)